- What do I need to become a Firefighter?

 The application process begins approximately 3 months before the academy start date.
 Please continue to check our website for announcements about our next academy and application process.

 When applications are available, they are posted on the Basic Firefighter I Application page.

 Do you provide financial assistance?

-The California Regional Fire Academy does not qualify for federal financial aid through FAFSA.
+The Basic Firefighter I Fire Academy does not qualify for federal financial aid through FAFSA.
 However, qualified recruits may use a Board of Governor's Fee Waiver (BOG) through American River College and the Los Rios Community College District.
 Viisit http://www.losrios.edu/lrc/bog_eligibility.php to see if you qualify for a BOG.
 Current ARC students may apply online at http://www.losrios.edu/lrc/bog_steps.php.

-Go to the Academy Fees page for more detailed information regarding the total Academy Fees, current ARC Fees, and the BOG Waiver.
-There are also various informational documents supplying fee and contact information.
-These documents are updated frequently; be sure to review all forms and documents supplied for the Academy class you are applying for.
+For more detailed information regarding the total Academy Fees, current ARC Fees, and the BOG Waiver, be sure to review all forms and documents supplied for the Academy class you are applying for.

 Can Non-California residents enroll in the Academy?

 Yes, the Academy accepts recruits from out-of-state.
 The application process remains the same, however, there are additional fees that will apply.